smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

         path is ``/foo/bar/MyOperation``.
     * - resolvedHost
       - ``string``
-      - The host / endpoint that the client should send to, not including the path or scheme (for example, "prefix.example.com").
+      - The expected host present in the ``Host`` header of the request, not including the path or scheme (for example, "prefix.example.com").
+If no resolvedHost is defined, then no assertions are made about the resolved host for the request.

-        This can differ from the host provided to the client if, for instance, the operation has a member with the :ref:`endpoint-trait`.
+        This can differ from the ``host`` provided to the client if the operation has a member with the :ref:`endpoint-trait`.

+        Server implementations SHOULD ignore discrepancies in paths when comparing the ``host`` and ``resolvedHost`` properties.
     * - authScheme
       - shape ID
       - A shape ID that specifies the optional authentication scheme to